 Our U.S. subsidiaries are assessable to federal and state U.S. taxes.
 Beginning with the tax year ending December 31, 2006, we filed a consolidated federal income tax return in the U.S. which includes the accounts of AeroTurbine until the date the shares of AeroTurbine were sold (October 7, 2011).
-The blended federal and state tax rate applicable to our consolidated U.S. group is 36.2% for the year ended December 31, 2012.
-Due to the existence of tax losses, which expire over time, no current tax expense arose in the U.S. in 2012.
-Based on projected taxable profits in our U.S. subsidiaries, we expect to recover the rest of our U.S. tax assets.
+The blended federal and state tax rate applicable to our consolidated U.S. group is 35.6% for the year ended December 31, 2013.
+Due to the existence of tax losses, which expire over time, no current tax expense arose in the U.S. in 2013.
+Based on projected taxable profits in our U.S. subsidiaries, we expect to recover the full value of our U.S. tax assets and have not recognized a valuation allowance against such assets as of December 31, 2013.